siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 Now the most recent ten instead of twenty-five pre- and post-snapshot pairs remain after APT actions.
 For standard use on a laptop or PC, this value should be sufficient.

-If you take into account the Snapper *default* configuration with an active *TIMELINE_CREATE* key and an APT action every day, the snapshots add up to almost 100 within a month.
+If you take into account the Snapper *default* configuration with an active *TIMELINE_CREATE* key and an APT action every day, the snapshots add up to almost 80 within a month.
 In addition, the very first *timeline snapshot* has been floating around in our file system for at least ten years, believe it or not.
 Who wants to reset their production system to this snapshot and keep all the data for that long?
 Please note: Snapper and snapshots are not a means of data backup.
 They enable the system to be reset promptly in the event of errors occurring or actions initiated by us that have had unintended effects.

 At this point, every siduction user should consider how many snapshots they want to keep and for how long and adjust the configuration accordingly.
+The `rolling` template, which takes into account the special features of siduction, provides a good starting point for this.

-This is also possible with your own configuration template.
-For example, for the *@data* subvolume created in the *Btrfs* chapter.
+Using this template, Snapper generates the configuration for the `@data` subvolume created in the *Btrfs* chapter with the following command.
-To do this, we copy the file `/usr/share/snapper/config-templates/default` into the same directory with the new name `user` and then change the key-value pairs as required.
-We use this template to create the configuration for our `@data` subvolume.

 ~~~
-# snapper -c data_pr create-config -t user /data
+# snapper -c data_pr create-config -t rolling /data
 ~~~

 This:

-1. creates the `/etc/snapper/configs/data_pr` configuration file based on the `/usr/share/snapper/config-templates/user` template.
+1. creates the `/etc/snapper/configs/data_pr` configuration file based on the `/usr/share/snapper/config-templates/rolling` template.
 2. creates the `/data/.snapshots` subvolume where future snapshots of `@data` will be stored.
 The path of a snapshot is `/data/.snapshots/#/snapshot`, where # is the snapshot number.
 3. adds the name of the `data_pr` configuration to the key *"SNAPPER_CONFIGS"* in the `/etc/default/snapper` file.

 Now the configuration is active.
-If the key `TIMELINE_CREATE=yes` is set, systemd takes over the regular creation of *"timeline snapshots"* through its timers.
+If the key `TIMELINE_CREATE=yes` is set and the systemd unit `snapper-timeline.timer` is active, systemd takes over the regular creation of *"timeline snapshots"* through its timers.

 ### Snapper and systemd